okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-manage-end-user-experience/main/index.md

 title: Manage branding with Terraform

-excerpt: Change the appearance of Okta sign-in pages, outgoing emails, and dashboard.
+excerpt: Change the appearance of Okta sign-in pages, outgoing emails, and the End-User Dashboard.

 layout: Guides

 ---

-Change the appearance of Okta sign-in pages, outgoing emails, and dashboard.
+Change the appearance of Okta sign-in pages, outgoing emails, and the End-User Dashboard.

 ---